berge156/Database-Managment-Chapman-University/assignment_3/README.txt

 INSTURCTUIONS

-Open the Faker.py file on your computer, run the program, or use my already made FakerData.csv file.
+Open the Faker.py (must have faker downloaded as a driver) file on your computer, run the program, or use my already made FakerData.csv file.
 If you change the file name, you will need to do so in the FileName constructor.
-Load the file into my java application (run the main file) and then you should have access to parsing the data.
+Load the file into my java application (run the main file) and then you should have access to parsing the data, and placing it into the database.

 LOGIN ACCESS:
 User: berge156